hanznikkol/moodio-next-js/README.md

 ## Usage

-1. Log in with your Spotify account.
+1. Connect your Spotify Account
-2. Browse your music library.
-3. Select a track to see its mood analyzed by Gemini AI.
-4. Review your listening history with previously analyzed tracks.
+2. Play Music in Spotify
+3. Let Gemini AI Analyze Your Mood
+4. View Mood Insights & Track Recommendations
+5. View Your Analysis History

 > **Note:** Spotify authentication is required to fetch your tracks.

-## Planned Features

-- **Real-time analysis updates** (coming soon)
-- **Playlist recommendations based on mood**

 ## Deployment